jlocatis/jlocatis.github.io/_posts/2017-03-31-master-git.md

 ---
-title: Master the art of Git
+title: Master the Art of Git
 image: git-icon.png
 ---